📅 Post Updated: February 14, 2026

 - You want smooth, contextual AI without aggressive automation

-- You prioritize design and user experience
+- You prioritize memory and personalization features

 - You want skills/custom automations without coding